Rafael Nadal: 2007: French Open Three-peat

-2008: Two majors, Olympic singles gold, and world No. 1
+2008: Channel Slam, Olympic singles gold, world No. 1

 Nadal reached the semi-finals of the Australian Open for the first time, losing in straight sets to Jo-Wilfried Tsonga.
 He lost to Nikolay Davydenko in the Miami final.

 At Monte Carlo, Nadal beat Federer in the final for the third year in a row to become the first player to win four consecutive titles there since Anthony Wilding in 1914.
 He also won the doubles event with Tommy Robredo, becoming the first player since Jim Courier in 1991 to win the singles and doubles titles at a Masters Series event.
 Nadal won his fourth consecutive title at Barcelona.
 Nadal won his first Masters Hamburg title, defeating Federer, to become the third player to have won all three clay-court Masters Series titles, in Rome, Monte Carlo and Hamburg.
 He then won the French Open, becoming the fifth man in the Open Era to win a Grand Slam singles title without losing a set.
 He beat Federer in the final for the third straight year, losing only four games, and gave Federer his first bagel since 1999.
 This was Nadal's fourth consecutive French title, tying Borg's all-time record.
 Nadal became the fourth male player during Open Era to win the same Grand Slam singles tournament for four consecutive years.